idvorkin/idvorkin.github.io/_d/psychic-weight.md

 ### Triggers

 Like the trigger on a land mine, we have thoughts that have caused us damage and emotional scarring.
-These thoughts are triggers, adn when they happen we have a "un realistic" response to them. o
+These thoughts are triggers, and when they happen we have a "un realistic" response to them. o

 Analogies: